barijaona/OpenCore_GA-Z170X-Gaming5/README.md

 #### BIOS

 This board is notoriously picky regarding memory, so you might have to configure the BIOS with a single memory stick at first.
-I currently use BIOS F20, which runs OK after forcing the board to stick to the memory speed of 2133 MHz during initial startup.
+I currently use BIOS F22f, which runs OK as far as the memory sticks use the two slots nearest to the CPU.
+Your mileage may vary…

 Most settings can be seen in this [photo album](https://www.flickr.com/photos/barijaona/albums/72157683707850861 "A Flickr photo album").

+The OpenCore documentation recommends that the setup allows macOS to unlock the `0xE2` registry.
+My configuration won't boot without this (I haven't tested the `AppleCpuPmCfgLock` and `AppleXcpmCfgLock` quirks).
+As a `CFG Lock` option is available in the firmware, but is hidden from the BIOS GUI, I included a GRUB shell [modified by <i>datasone</i>](https://github.com/datasone/grub-mod-setup_var "A modified grub allowing tweaking hidden BIOS settings") to access this option.

+Therefore, for this motherboard and BIOS F20 or F22f, you will have to access this GRUB shell through the initial menu, type the command `setup_var 0x4FE 0x00`, and reboot afterwards.
+For other motherboards or other version of BIOSes, the OpenCore documentation explains how to find the correct value.

 #### USB